 How NEXT helps you get the coverage you need

 At NEXT, we make it easy to get the handyman insurance you need to protect yourself from claims.
-Mix and match policies to get the right amount of coverage, so you're never over- or underinsured.
+Mix and match policies to get the right cost and right amount of handyman coverage, so you're never over- or underinsured.

 With our streamlined application, you can get a quote, see policy options and purchase coverage — all in less than 10 minutes.
 When your purchase is complete, get your certificate of insurance online any time, day or night.